Please try to contain yourself and try not to stare! Staring is not nice. I know. It’s hard. Don’t lick the screen either! Please!

 Combine cream cheese, sour cream and vanilla extract in a bowl of a mixer and beat together until smooth, scraping down sides of the bowl as needed.
 Add the egg and beat until smooth again.
 Transfer to a tall glass.

 Turn oven to 350F and place baking rack in the middle.
 Spray 9×13 baking dish with non stick spray and set aside.

 In the same bowl as you used for making the cream cheese mixture, add sugar, melted and cooled butter, and eggs.
 Beat to combine.
-Add flour, cocoa powder, baking soda and salt and again beat to combine.
+Add flour, cocoa powder, baking powder and salt and again beat to combine.
 Add chocolate chips and fold together with spatula.

 Transfer batter to baking dish evening it out.
 Make 5 long grooves within the batter with the long end of the spoon for the cheesecake mixture.

 Spoon the cheesecake mixture into the grooves.
 With a butter knife, run parallel to the cheesecake ‘stripes’ alternating directions to make the swirls.
 Bake for 20-30 minutes.
 Set your time for 20 minutes and check.
 Pull out the pan as soon as the mixture in the middle of the pan is starting to puff up.